The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney’s The Glass Mountain (signed) is estimated to be worth between £2,200 and £3,300.
+The value of David Hockney’s The Glass Mountain, a signed etching from 1969, is estimated to be worth between £2,000 and £3,000.
+This artwork has an auction history of seven total sales since its initial sale on 30th November 1999.
 Over the past five years, the hammer price has ranged from £1,600 in October 2022 to £4,536 in March 2021.
-This artwork has shown consistent value growth, with an average annual growth rate of 4%.
-This work is an etching from 1969 and has an auction history of six total sales since its entry to the market in November 1999.
-The edition size of this artwork is limited to 100.
+The average annual growth rate of this work is currently at -1%.
+This is a rare artwork with an auction history and an edition size of 100.

 Unlock up-to-the-minute market data on David Hockney's The Glass Mountain, login or create a free account today